-It literally takes longer to brush your teeth than to practice this quick, yet centering meditation.
+It literally takes longer to brush your teeth than to practice this quick, yet centering meditation for busy moms.

-Can busy mamas meditate?
+Can busy moms meditate?
 If you have one minute, you can.

 I’ve done this one-minute meditation everywhere—on a yoga mat, in bed, on a train, at the grocery store, filling up my car with gas.
 Now, it’s your turn!